maclark/openavmkit/README.md

 If you want to sync with your own cloud storage, you will need to set up your own hosting account and then provide the appropriate credentials in the `.env` file.

+If you have multiple projects stored on different cloud services, you can set the `CLOUD_TYPE` and `CLOUD_ACCESS` variables in your settings.json.
+This will allow you to switch between cloud services on a per-project basis. **Do not ever store credentials in your settings.json, however, as these are uploaded to the cloud!**

 ## Configuring PDF report generation